-Human beings are status comparing machines.
-Social dynamics are a big part of evolution.
+Human beings are status-comparing machines.
+Social status is a big part of our evolution.
 Your pecking order in the tribe had real consequences.
-So, deep down, when those around you see that you’re starting to improve, it tickles their lizard brain sending a subtle message that someone has definitively risen up the totem pole.
+So, deep down, when those around you see that you’re starting to improve, it tickles your lizard brain into sending a subtle message that someone is rising up the totem pole.

-So, they will try to tear you down to make themselves feel better without even really meaning to.
+Others will try to tear you down to make themselves feel better, without even meaning to.
 Don’t blame them.
-Treat it like a physiological trait, because it kind of is.
+Treat it like a physiological trait because it kind of is.
 Deal with it.
-Treat it as fact.
 This is the motto that saves your sanity.

 Charlie Munger, one of the smartest people in the world, has a quote that permanently stuck with me since I first read it:

-“Never, ever, think about something else when you should be thinking about the power of incentives.”
+“Never, ever, think about something else when you should be thinking about the power of incentives.”5

-Munger often says if you know the incentive, you know the outcome.
+He often says “If you know the incentive, you know the outcome.”